SortaCore/MMF2Exts/README.md

 An iMac from late 2012 or above is necessary; you need Xcode 10.2+ for compatibilty with Visual Studio, which is Mac OS Mojave and later.
 Since the latest Mac OS "Big Sur" runs on 2014 and later Macs, you may want to get a 2014+ instead.

-You don't need the Fusion iOS exporter to build iOS extensions, but you'll be unable to test your extensions without it, and as any developer would tell you, there's no way you'll write code that works as expected first try.
+You don't need the Fusion iOS exporter to build iOS extensions, but you'll be unable to test your extensions without it, and as any developer can tell you, there's no way you'll write code that works as expected first try.

 DarkEdif will automatically package your built iOS files into a encoded EXT file in the MFX\\Data\\Runtime\\iPhone folder.
 These produced files are valid, but Fusion does not look for third-party extensions, so you'll have to manually add both the framework and the code files in Xcode, which thankfully takes less than a minute.